Charles Lennox, 3rd Duke of Richmond: Career

-Commissioned as an ensign in the 2nd Regiment of Foot Guards in March 1752, he was promoted captain in the 20th Regiment of Foot on 18 June 1753 studying the fortified towns of the Low Countries under his military tutor, Captain Guy Carleton, appointed on the recommendation of Colonel James Wolfe.
+Commissioned as an ensign in the British Army's 2nd Regiment of Foot Guards in March 1752, he was promoted to captain in the 20th Regiment of Foot on 18 June 1753 studying the fortified towns of the Low Countries under his military tutor, Captain Guy Carleton, appointed on the recommendation of Colonel James Wolfe.
 On 11 December 1755, he was elected a Fellow of the Royal Society.

-Promoted to lieutenant colonel in the 33rd Regiment of Foot on 7 June 1756, a 2nd Battalion (2nd/33rd) was raised in 1757 redesignated the following year as a regiment, the 72nd Foot, with Richmond as its commanding officer, while his younger brother Lord George Lennox took command of the 33rd Regiment (1st/33rd).
-In May 1758 he was appointed Colonel of the 72nd Foot Regiment.

-Richmond took part in the raid on Cherbourg in August 1758 and served as Aide-de-Camp to Prince Frederick of Brunswick at the Battle of Minden in August 1759.
-Promoted Major-General on 9 March 1761, at the end of the Seven Years' War he oversaw the 72nd Foot's disbandment in 1763.
+Promoted to lieutenant colonel in the 33rd Regiment of Foot on 7 June 1756, a second battalion of the 33rd Foot was raised in 1757 and redesignated the following year as its own regiment, the 72nd Regiment of Foot, with Richmond as its commanding officer, while his younger brother Lord George Lennox took command of the 33rd Foot.
+In May 1758 he was appointed colonel of the 72nd Foot.
+Richmond took part in the raid on Cherbourg in August 1758 and served as aide-de-camp to Duke Ferdinand of Brunswick-Wolfenbüttel at the Battle of Minden in August 1759.
+Promoted to major general on 9 March 1761, at the end of the Seven Years' War he oversaw the 72nd Foot's disbandment in 1763.

 Appointed Lord Lieutenant of Sussex by George III on 18 October 1763, Richmond was sworn of the Privy Council in 1765 being posted to the court of Louis XV in Paris as British ambassador extraordinary, and in the following year he served briefly in the Rockingham Whig administration as Southern Secretary of State, resigning office on the accession of Pitt the Elder in July 1766.
 He was promoted Lieutenant-General on 30 April 1770 and served briefly as parliamentary Leader of the Whigs in Opposition in 1771 when Rockingham's wife was ill.
 Richmond's strongly pro-Patriot sympathies earned him the epithet "the Radical Duke."

-In policy debates leading up to the American War of Independence, Richmond was a firm supporter of the Patriots, initiating the parliamentary debate in 1778 which called for the removal of British forces from the rebelling colonies, during which Pitt (now Earl of Chatham) died from a heart condition.
-Nevertheless, as Lord-Lieutenant, he raised the Sussex Militia for home defence, taking personal command as Colonel (until 1804, resigning in view of his advanced age).
+In policy debates leading up to the American War of Independence, Richmond was a firm supporter of the Patriots, initiating the parliamentary debate in 1778 which called for the removal of British forces from the Thirteen Colonies, during which Pitt (now Earl of Chatham) died from a heart condition.
+Nevertheless, as Lord-Lieutenant, he raised the Sussex Militia for home defence, taking personal command as Colonel of the Regiment until 1804, resigning in view of his advanced age.